- KS2 Maths, English and Science

 I love my work because of the time it gives me with my tutees; during these sessions I am able to see their gradual progress towards their goals and see them improve as individuals as well as students.

-My approach to students has always been on an individual basis and no two lessons have ever been the same, however the common thread throughout my teaching experience has been setting high standards and encouraging students to reach those targets.
+My approach to students has always been on an individual basis, no two lessons have ever been the same.
+However the common thread throughout my teaching experience has been setting high standards and encouraging students to reach those targets.

-My goal as a tutor and mentor has always been to push my students beyond what they thought they were capable of and see them build confidence as their list of achievement grew.
+My goal as a tutor and mentor has always been to push my students beyond what they think they are capable of, eventually seeing them build in confidence as their list of achievements grow.

-I have worked consistently to hone my craft as a tutor, developing my teaching technique and resources to ensure that my lesson are as productive and interesting as they can be.
+I have worked consistently to hone my craft as a tutor and educator, developing my teaching technique and resources to ensure that my lessons are as productive and interesting as they can be.